codefellows-seattle-dotnet-401d3/Labb11-Intro-to-MVC/Person_of_the_year/Readme.md

 Amanada Iverson
 Phil Werner

 ## Version:
 1.0.0

 ## Overview
 This is my first exposure to the .NET frame work using C#, This is an application that allows for a user to search dates by using the MVC model.
+Model is an object construtor which we had been given an CSV file and created an array with it.
+Controller which takes in a user form id / input and has the GET POST methods attached to them, decides where to directs to the view page.
+The View page only has two Razor pages one for input and one for results page.

 ## Getting Started
 - Fork this repo / or clone this repo